top of page

 Batter up!
-Step up to the plate and see how this iconic sports brand's museum and factory tour hits it out of the park when it comes to engagement.
+Step up to the plate and visit this iconic sports brand's museum and factory tour, that hits it out of the park for visitors.

 Forbes calls it ‘One of the greatest sports museums in the world.'
 With bats produced by the same family-owned business since the 1880s, we visit the museum and factory tour of Hillerich & Bradsby Company (H&B), an icon of America’s favourite sport, in Louisville, Kentucky, USA.